GridLights/mobileapp/UI_Wiring_and_Validation_Checklist.md

 Controls / issues:
 - Preload container uses `<component ... @vue:mounted="onComponentLoaded" />` inside `v-show="false"` — `@vue:mounted` will not fire.
 This makes `allPagesLoaded` detection unreliable.
 - Suggested fix: have each preloaded page emit a custom event from its `mounted()` hook (e.g., `$emit('preload-mounted')`) and listen with `@preload-mounted="onComponentLoaded"`.
 Alternatively call `onComponentLoaded` directly from each page's `mounted()`.
-- `getTransitionClasses` exists but is unused in template; minor cleanup.

 Test steps:
 - [ ] Confirm preloader hides when pages are loaded, and transitions are smooth without flicker.